Iams Premium Protection Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 We only call your attention here to the controversy and believe the inclusion of beet pulp in reasonable amounts in most dog foods is entirely acceptable.

-Following the chicken flavor, we find egg product, a dehydrated form of shell-free eggs.
+After the chicken flavor, we find dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.

 In any case, eggs are easy to digest and have an exceptionally high biological value.